← Back to research

 • Regulated workloads (HIPAA, FedRAMP, FSI)

 Outlook: Claude for Mac will likely become the dominant "Claude delivery mechanism" for consumers and prosumers, while enterprises split between Desktop and API depending on compliance needs.
-Cowork's audit logging gap must close before enterprise adoption can fully scale.
+Admin spend and usage controls shipped in spring 2026; action-level audit parity is the remaining gate before enterprise adoption fully scales.

 Research by Ry Walker Research • methodology